taufik-nurrohman/minify/README.md

 Notes
 -----

-These minifiers focus only on removing the white-space characters.
+This project focuses only on removing white-spaces.
 Other improvisations were considered as a bonus, as they were safe to modify the source code.
-They can’t read your code and only perform generic tokenization, like grouping comments and strings as a single token.
-They won’t fix your code, like adding an optional semi-colon at the end of a line because it was followed by a line-break, so it was optional initially, but then your code will be broken after the minification is done because the required line-break is now gone:
+It can’t read your code and only perform generic tokenization, like grouping comments and strings as a single token.
+It won’t fix your code, like adding an optional semi-colon at the end of a line because it was followed by a line-break, so it was optional initially, but then your code will be broken after the minification is done because the required line-break is now gone:

 ~~~ js
 // Before